erickcastelli/kir-mapper/README.md

 - bgzip and tabix

-To compile the program by your self, assuming that everything above is available, follow these steps:
+To compile the program by yourself, assuming that everything above is available, follow these steps:

 1. Clone the [Kir-mapper gitHub repo](https://github.com/erickcastelli/kir-mapper), e.g. with `git clone https://github.com/erickcastelli/kir-mapper.git`